projectara/greybus-spec/source/device_class.rst

 Greybus Battery Max Voltage Response
 """"""""""""""""""""""""""""""""""""

-The Greybus battery max voltage response contains the status byte and a 4-byte value that represents the maximum voltage of the battery being controlled, in |mu| V as defined in table :num:`table-battery-max-voltage-response`.
+The Greybus battery max voltage response contains a 4-byte value that represents the maximum voltage of the battery being controlled, in |mu| V as defined in table :num:`table-battery-max-voltage-response`.

 .. figtable::
     :nofig: